purplebugs/fantasticelastic/src/pages/about.md

 ## Purpose

-This site is made with love from the ground up for anyone who wants to understand simple use cases for the Elastic Stack
+This site is made with love from the ground up for anyone who wants to understand simple use cases for the Elastic Stack 💜

-Elasticsearch can be hard, and I found getting started to be tricky.
+Elasticsearch can be hard, and I found getting started to be tricky 🤓

-I challenged myself to create the site I wish I had when I was getting started, and this is it... always changing and evolving, just like life, like myself, and like Elasticsearch.
+I challenged myself to create the site I wish I had when I was getting started, and this is it... always changing and evolving, just like life, like myself, and like Elasticsearch 😇

 :::note